 - meals based on starchy foods, such as potatoes, bread, pasta and rice (choose wholegrain varieties when possible)

-- some milk and dairy products (choose low-fat options where you can)
+- some milk and dairy products or alternatives (choose low-fat options where you can)

 - some foods that are good sources of protein, such as meat, fish, eggs, beans and lentils

-Make sure that your child doesn't eat too many sugary or fatty foods, such as sweets, cakes and biscuits.
-They also shouldn't have too many sugary fizzy drinks.
+Make sure that your child doesn't eat too many sugary or fatty foods, such as sweets, cakes and biscuits, or drink too many sugary fizzy drinks.

 Next review due: 3 August 2024